AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 2.3.
 If you have not cancelled the auto-payment feature, your account will be charged automatically, and your AdGuard license will be renewed.
 If you turn off auto-renewal, you will receive an email notification before your AdGuard license expires to the address you provided during the original purchase, with full renewal terms.
 You will also be notified in advance should the AdGuard license price increase.

 2.4.
 After a license purchased using coupons or discounts expires, the payment for the license renewal is charged at full price.
-Information on price changes will be sent to the email address you've used when purchasing the license.
+Information on price changes will be sent to the email address used to purchase the license.

 2.5.
 You can cancel the automatic license renewal service anytime, at no additional cost, in your personal account to which the AdGuard VPN subscription is bound.
 Your paid license will still be valid, but you will have to renew it manually when it expires.